NickyMateev/Line-Clipper/README.md

 ## Overview

-**LineClipper** is a Chrome Extension which aims to optimize a software developer's flow between the browser and the IDE when executing file retrieval.
+**LineClipper** is a browser extension which aims to optimize a software developer's flow between the browser and the IDE when executing file retrieval.
 This particular extension works on the GitHub source control platform.